mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Main Rulebook v2.md

 leak or solar flare will cause exposure each round or hour.

-Solar flares are still dangerous even to an armored starship, so when a serious flare is detected space vessels try to hide behind asteroids, moons etc. Orbital stations in systems with a lot of flare activity have layers of radiation-absorbent materials and personnel sanctuaries with even more protection, and can ride out even the worst fl ares.
+Solar flares are still dangerous even to an armored starship, so when a serious flare is detected space vessels try to hide behind asteroids, moons etc. Orbital stations in systems with a lot of flare activity have layers of radiation-absorbent materials and personnel sanctuaries with even more protection, and can ride out even the worst flares.
 Such protection is too bulky for most starships although the orbital station itself might provide useful cover.

 Suffocation A spacecraft with power can sustain life support for one person per stateroom for one month comfortably, and for six months at a stretch
 (number of staterooms 5000 person/hours).
 Without power, this drops to two weeks at most.
 Other shelters list the amount of air and life support available.
 The atmosphere can be 'freshened' by a visit to a world with a breathable atmosphere.